yurig93b/evil-twin-ex/README.md

 * Note that running Attack + Defence on the same monitor is not recommended as they both change channels and might interfere with each other.
 A third card is recommended.
 * Note that our solution protects only 1 AP for POC purposes.
-That is solved by scanning all BSSIDs with the target SSID and going by them, attacking any new BSSID that tries to also the same SSID.
+Multi AP protection can be solved by scanning all BSSIDs with the target SSID and going by them, attacking any new BSSID that tries to also the same SSID.
 1. Run `sh run.sh`
 2. Go to 3 and configure monitor interface and a target AP.